 “I’ve avoided a lot of busted knees because of it, elbows too.”

 My lobster tail device, titanium plates that allow for the joint to bend the right way and prevent it from bending the wrong way.
-We can take a kick to the knee, or a ball bat, or an attempt to snap an elbow in stride.
+We can take a kick to the knee, or a ball bat, or an attempt to snap an elbow.
 The joint goes to straight, no further.

 Next is get out of bloody clothes, stuff everything into trash bags, those of us who can shower and wash our hair do it, we wash the others gingerly.